emmavangroezen/DunnSense-MVP/README.md

 jypter notebook (within terminal), then open the notebook file (DunnSense_MVP and attached to this repository) and running the cells in order as displayed (Shift+Enter).

 **Small notes for users:**
 The backend size of the app runs entirely in Jupyter Notebook, which is ideal for the demo and prototyping.
-No database or API connection is required for the MVP since the data is all simulated using faker or manual input.
+No database or API connection is currently required for the MVP since the data is all simulated using faker or manual input.

 **Looking forward (and vision ahead/ current vs planned features)** While the current MVP esthablises the technical backbone and user experience, there is currently a lack of full integration and this aspect is therefore viewed as a strategic growth opportunity.
 Hence, the following plan includes the steps and vision DunnSense sees for itself: